 If you have a tendon or ligament injury, arthritic joint, meniscus tear, rotator cuff injury, shoulder pain, or bursitis and traditional methods have not provided relief, then Activated PRP Plus therapy may be the solution.
 The procedure is less aggressive and less expensive than surgery.
 It heals tissue with minimal to no scarring.
 Activated PRP Plus can alleviate further degeneration of tissues and can lessen the severity of arthritis.
 Moreover, many patients are excited about not being out of work or ‘out of commission’ during recovery.
 It is exciting to have this option.

 During Activated PRP Plus therapy, a small sample of the patient’s blood is drawn (similar to a lab test sample) and placed in a centrifuge that spins the blood at high speeds, separating the platelets from other blood components.
 The blood is then activated by applying ultraviolet light before injection.
-The site of the injection is also treated with Shock Wave Therapy, which activates the cells.
+The site of the injection can also be treated with Shock Wave Therapy, which can help activate the cells.
 We use MSK ultrasound guidance to improve precision of the injection into the treatment area using ultrasound imaging.
 The concentrated Platelet Rich Plasma is then injected into and around the point of injury, strengthening the body’s natural healing agent.
-The injection process takes less than 15 minutes and increases the concentration of platelets and growth factors up to 500% greater than levels found in your own blood.
+The injection process takes less than 15 minutes and increases the concentration of platelets and growth factors to levels up to 500% greater than that which is found in your own blood.

 You are restricted from the use of non-steroid anti-inﬂammatory medications (NSAIDs) one day prior to the procedure and one day after the PRP Plus injection.
 Initially the procedure may cause some localized soreness and discomfort.
 Most patients only require some extra strength Tylenol to help with the pain.
 Ice and heat may be applied to the area as needed.
 The first week after the procedure, patients will typically start a rehabilitation program with physical therapy.
 However, aggressive physical activity is discouraged.